thejmazz/igemwiki2014/README.md

 * Attributions

 How to edit content:<br>
-First, make a github account, and send me your email.
+First, make a github account, and send me your email and username.
 Then install git on your computer.
 Open up a terminal.
 Go to a folder where you want to clone the repo, make a new folder there or just clone into there.

      git clone https://github.com/thejmazz/igemwiki2014.git